tjarkvandemerwe/tidyprompt/README.md

 only checks if the LLM’s response passes a logical test.
 Both extraction and validation functions can return feedback to the LLM.

-For more information, on what you can do with prompt wrappers, see the documentation of the `prompt_wrap` class creator function:
+For more information, on what you can do with prompt wraps, see the documentation of the `prompt_wrap` class creator function:
 `create_prompt_wrap`.
-For examples of prompt wrapper functions, see, for instance the documentation and source code of `add_text`, `answer_as_integer`, `answer_by_chain_of_thought`, and `add_tools`.
+For examples of prompt wrap functions, see, for instance the documentation and source code of `add_text`, `answer_as_integer`, `answer_by_chain_of_thought`, and `add_tools`.